 We follow in footsteps of K97 in documenting the selection effects associated with observations by providing an atlas of starburst galaxy equivalent widths.
 Specifically, we are guided by the following questions: 1.
 What are the inherent selection effects present in unresolved starburst galaxy observations?
 2. What physical conditions are necessary to produce strong higher ionization emission lines assuming photoionization via starlight?
 3. To what degree can star clusters contaminate emission line observations of galaxies classified as AGN?

-To probe the answers to our guiding questions, we present a massive suite of plasma simulations, based on a LOC methodology, which span a large range of U, Z, grain abundance and starburst age.
+To probe the answers to our guiding questions, we present a massive suite of plasma simulations featuring only photoionization, based on a LOC methodology, which span a large range of U, Z, grain abundance and starburst age.
 Unlike previous work, we do not explicitly specify the ionization parameter in our calculations.
 Instead, our standard simulation grids include a vast range of H and nH, which reveals variations in the emission line properties present in clouds with similar ionization parameter.
-We present equivalent widths for over 150 emission lines covering wavelengths from EUV to the FIR.
-Our choice in emission lines is guided by observations at z ~ 0.0-6.0, along with lines that have diagnostic value (e.g. ne, Te, SFR, etc.) We have made all of our locally optimally emitting cloud model simulations freely available to the astronomy community.
+We present equivalent widths for 96 emission lines covering wavelengths from EUV to the FIR.
+A full list of the 167 emission lines predicted in our simulations is given in Appendix A. Our choice in emission lines is guided by observations at z ~ 0.0-6.0, along with lines that have diagnostic value (e.g. ne, Te, SFR, etc.) We have made all of our locally optimally emitting cloud model simulations freely available to the astronomy community.

 In §2 we present our spectral energy distributions generated by a population synthesis code that were used as input for our plasma simulations.
 In §3 we present our baseline model along with the physical characteristics of clouds in the LOC plane.
 We follow this up with a comprehensive set of equivalent widths, covering a large range of wavelengths, and discuss many of the prominent features.
 We elaborate on the differences across the LOC plane associated with a starburst age, gas metallicity, and dust content in §4.
 The implications of our results on local and high-z galaxies, and future observations with the James Webb Space Telescope (JWST) are presented in §5, and finally, in §6 we summarize our results and outline avenues for future work.